 Long-Term Care Insurance

-Long-Term Care Insurance is purchased in advanced of a person?s disability or infirmity, which leaves a person unable to perform some of the activities of daily living, like walking, eating,
+Long-term care insurance is purchased in advance of a person’s disability or infirmity, which leaves them unable to perform some of the activities of daily living, like walking, eating,